-- 4. Select Surfaces from either the Setup or Display menu ().
+4. Select Surfaces from the Display menu ().
 Click on Add at the bottom of the Surfaces dialog that results, and select electrostatic potential map from the menu.
 This requests an electrostatic potential map (an electron density surface onto which the value of the electrostatic potential is mapped).
-The graphics calculation will run automatically (without needing to resubmit the job) following your request.
+The graphics calculation will run without needing to resubmit the job.
 When it completes in a few seconds, check the box to the left of electrostatic potential map in the Surfaces dialog.
 The surface itself corresponds to the electron density and provides a measure of the overall size and shape of acrylonitrile.
 The colors indicate values of the electrostatic potential on this surface; by convention, colors toward red correspond to negative potential (stabilizing interaction between the molecule and a positive charge), while colors toward blue correspond to positive potential.
-The nitrogen (the most electronegative atom) is red and the hydrogens (the most electropositive atoms) are blue. - 5.
-Close acrylonitrile and any open dialogs.
+The nitrogen (the most electronegative atom) is red and the hydrogens (the most electropositive atoms) are blue.

+5. Close acrylonitrile and any open dialogs.

-1 min
+5 min